acorg/slurm-pipeline/README.md

 with leading zeroes so you can e.g., `cat out/*.out` and the order of the collected output will correspond to the order of lines on standard output.
-Use `--digits` to adjust the number of digits if the default (currently 5) is not enough.  (see also the `remove-repeated-headers.py` helper script mentioned below).
+Use `--digits` to adjust the number of digits if the default (currently 5) is not enough.

-Error output from running the command will be placed in `.err` files in the `--dir` directory.
+Error output from running the command will be placed in files ending in `.err` in the `--dir` directory.
 These will normally be removed if the command exits with status zero and the `.err` file is empty.
 Use `--keepErrorFiles` to unconditionally keep them.

 An input file (or files) ending in `.in` will also be placed in the `--dir` directory.
 These will also be removed once the command completes without error.
 Use `--keepInputs` to unconditionally keep them.
+See also the `--inline` option, below, to avoid making input files (though with a caveat).

-Any output from SLURM that is not a result of running your command will appear in `.slurm` files, and these are also normally removed.
+Any output from SLURM that is not a result of running your command will appear in files ending in `.slurm`, which are also removed if no error occurs and the file is empty.
 Use `--keepSlurmFiles` to unconditionally keep them.

-If `--dir` is not given, a directory will be created (via `tempfile.mkdtemp`) and its path printed.
+If `--dir` is not specified, a directory will be created (via `tempfile.mkdtemp`) and its path printed.

 By default, The jobs are submitted to SLURM using a